jennym1211/CS420_MicroRestaurant/README.md

-# CS420 Restaurant with Microservices in ASP.NET Core
+# CS420 Final Project - Restaurant with Microservices in ASP.NET Core

 By: Jennifer Mackey
 <br>